QuantLet/XFG3/XFGexp_rtn_SRM/README.md

 Datafile : None

-Example : Boxplots of the optimal expected returns with a generating func- tion of the SRM related to the HARA utility, where b = -0.2, -0.3 and -0.5.
+Example : 'Boxplots of the optimal expected returns with a generating func- tion of the SRM related to the HARA utility, where b = -0.2, -0.3 and -0.5.'

 ```